evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 Validation rules ensure:
 - The block meets the defined supply condition
-- The parent is the correct authorized winner
+- The parent is the authorized parent
 - No prior valid child exists for that block

 The asset for a specific block cannot be duplicated — only the first valid, correctly structured inscription is recognized and rendered on-chain.
 Invalid or duplicate inscriptions are not indexed and will not render.